PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-MEGAN-RMA-summary.md

 snakemake --dag --snakefile Snakefile-summarizeProteinRMA --configfile configs/Sample-Config-protein.yaml | dot -Tsvg > prot-RMA-Summary.svg
 ```

-Here the `--dag` flag creates an output that is piped to `dot`, and an svg file called `genome-binning_analysis.svg` is created.
+Here the `--dag` flag creates an output that is piped to `dot`, and an svg file is created.
 This will show the workflow visually.

 ### Execute workflow
 Finally, you can execute the workflow using the following commands.